AdesisNetlife/croak/README.md

 ### Programmatic API

-You can use Croak as node.js module and integrate it in your application
+You can use Croak as node.js module to integrate it in your application

 > **Disclaimer**:
 > Croak API can change radically in a near future.